Lincoln23/Data-Aggregation/README.md

 ## MySQL or MongoDB
-Pulls information from an external MySql database or Mongo Database to your own MySQl database.
+Pulls information from an external MySQL database or Mongo Database to your own MySQl database.
 Data is stored as a JSON Array as a `TEXT` data type.

 **Get** request to:
   ```sh